 No Talent Need Apply

 The Fremdenrecht came into effect, in conjunction with changes to the asylum seeking procedures, on the 1st January 2006.
 Designed to increase the speed with which asylum cases can be processed as well as to prevent abuses to the system, the changes to the law represented a toughening up.
-A year on, the implications of the changes are starting to become apparent to those affected.
+A year on, and the implications of the changes are starting to become apparent.

 In the past, students and academics would receive a ten year right of domicile after five years of residence in Austria.
 Under the Fremdenrecht, however, these same people now only obtain the right to apply for residency, the retroactive nature of the law meaning that students and academics already studying at the time of the change are also caught in the net.